fabriziosalmi/caddy-mib/README.md

 ---

 ## Support
-If you encounter any issues or have questions please open an issue.
+If you encounter any issues or have questions, please [open an issue](https://github.com/fabriziosalmi/caddy-mib/issues).